ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 Using a package manager like `pip` to manage your transitive dependencies is a good way to ensure that your code has the correct dependencies installed and to keep them up to date.
 It also makes it easier to share your code with others, as they can use the requirements file to install the correct dependencies for your project.

-## 93- What's the output of this code?
+## 93- What is the output of this code?

 ```Python
 def Foo():